 - Map & Locations

-The new year brings new challenges for those who want to buy or sell their homes in the Phoenix area.
+The new year brings new challenges for those who want to buy or sell homes in the Phoenix area.
 Do you know what to expect?
-The Arizona Republic and the ASU Real Estate Council at the W. P. Carey School of Business are hosting an event to help you find out what’s happening out there.
+The Arizona Republic and the ASU Real Estate Council at the W. P. Carey School of Business will host an event Saturday, Jan.
+17 to help you find out the current trends and prices in the market.

-“Phoenix Housing Market Explained II” will be held Saturday, Jan.
-25 at Arizona State University’s Tempe campus.
-The event will be similar to one held last spring, and it will feature an overview of the local housing market, including trends like employment and population growth, that can affect the housing industry.
+“Phoenix Housing Market Explained III,” a third annual event, will feature an overview of the local housing market, including trends like employment and population growth.
 The experts will also answer submitted questions from the audience.

 The speakers – all experts frequently quoted in the media -- will be:

-The event will be held in the Business Administration C-Wing Building, or BAC, at 400 E. Lemon St. at ASU in Tempe.
-Registration starts at 9:30 a.m., followed by the presentations and discussion from 10 to 11:30 a.m.
-The cost is $25 per person, with a $10-off discount available for subscribers to The Arizona Republic and ASU students, employees and alums.
+The event will be held in the Business Administration C-Wing Building, or BAC, at 400 E. Lemon St. on Arizona State University’s campus in Tempe.
+Registration starts at 9 a.m., followed by the presentations and discussion from 9:30 to 11 a.m.
+The cost is $30 per person, with a 30-percent discount available for subscribers to The Arizona Republic and ASU students, employees and alums.

 Parking is available just across the street at the intersection of Apache Boulevard and Normal Avenue.
 Signage will direct participants from the garage to room BAC 116 on the first floor of the BAC building.

-More information on the Valley housing market is also available in the W. P. Carey School’s monthly reports at www.wpcarey.asu.edu/realtyreports.
+More information on the Valley housing market can also be found at the W. P. Carey School of Business website, including monthly housing reports available via subscription at www.wpcarey.asu.edu/realtyreports.

 W. P. CAREY SCHOOL OF BUSINESS

 The W. P. Carey School of Business at Arizona State University is one of the top-ranked and largest business schools in the United States.
 The school is internationally regarded for its research productivity and its distinguished faculty members, including a Nobel Prize winner.
-Students come from about 100 countries and include more than 50 National Merit Scholars.
-For more information, please visit wpcarey.asu.edu and http://knowwpcarey.com.
+Students come from about 100 countries and include about 50 National Merit Scholars.
+For more information, please visit wpcarey.asu.edu and research.wpcarey.asu.edu.